 Some people can clear Ativan and other drugs from their bodies faster than others.
 The elimination and detection time varies based on several different factors, including:

-- Age – Research indicates that older individuals metabolize lorazepam 20% slower than younger individuals.[4]
+• Age – Research indicates that older individuals metabolize lorazepam 20% slower than younger people.[4]

 How Long Can Ativan be Detected in the Urine, Blood, Saliva, and Hair?